TLii/SuiteCRM7-docker/README.md

 ## Installation and usage
 This image only builds the SuiteCRM application and serves it, depending on your target stage, either with php-fpm or apache2.

 For apache2 images, you must provide a database and port forwarding.
 The image only exposes port 80, so it is highly recommended to run a reverse proxy with TLS termination in front of it.

 For php-fpm images, this image will provide php-fpm and the app filesystem.
 In addition to external database, you need to configure a web server with pass-through of php to the fpm of this container.

 You **must** provide the image with the following environment variables:

-	DATABASE_NAME: The name of database in the external db server.
+- DATABASE_NAME: The name of database in the external db server.
-	DATABASE_USER: The username on the external db server.
+- DATABASE_USER: The username on the external db server.
-	DATABASE_PASSWORD: The password for the external db server.
+- DATABASE_PASSWORD: The password for the external db server.
-	DATABASE_SERVER: The hostname for the external db server.
+- DATABASE_SERVER: The hostname for the external db server.
-	SUITECRM_SITEURL: The URL to access the application.
+- SUITECRM_SITEURL: The URL to access the application.

 In addition to the mandatory environment variables there are some optional ones:
-    SUITECRM_INSTALL_DIR: You can change install location, but you probably shouldn't.
+- SUITECRM_INSTALL_DIR: *Not recommended.* You can change install location, but you probably shouldn't.
-    SUITECRM_UPGRADE_WITH_IMAGE: If set to any non-null value, the codebase is updated each time the image starts.
-This is useful for automatic updates. *Warning*: At this point Quick Repair & Rebuild is not run automatically, so this setting is usually not recommended.
+- SUITECRM_IGNORE_VERSION: Unless set to any non-null value, the codebase is updated each time the image starts.
+This is useful for automatic updates.
+If you intend to upgrade with admin tools, set this to any value (apart from `null`).
+- SUITECRM_MANUAL_INSTALL: If set to any non-null value, silent installer (automatic install) is not run, and you must install manually.
+- SUITECRM_MANUAL_UPGRADE: *Not recommended.* If set to any non-null value, updates are not *applied* automatically (ie. Quick Repair and Rebuild is not run).
+Might be useful for debugging.

+## Adding own scripts
+The container setup runs in three (or four, if you count entrypoint) stages:
+1. `init` - Initialization before the app is set up.
+2. `setup` - Setting up the app itself.
+3. `finish` - Cleanup and other finalizing tasks.
+4. `entrypoint` - The container entrypoint.

+You can add your own scripts to run in `init`, `setup` and `finish` stages and, if you wish, override the entrypoint altogether.

+There are two built-in ways to add scripts to the first three stages.
+First, you can either place script files to `/fs/opt/custom_scripts/[init|setup|finish]`.
+All `.sh` files in those directories will be run consecutively.
+If you want more control over the flow, you can use an object-oriented approach, place files under `/fs/opt/lib` (these files *must* contain no procedural code!), and use functions `trigger_custom_init()` `trigger_custom_setup()` and `trigger_custom_finish()` to trigger their run.

+If you want to override the default entrypoint, you can do so with `custom_entrypoint()`.
+Note: if `custom_entrypoint()` exists, *it will completely override* the default entrypoint.

 ## Helm chart?!
 Not yet, at least.